jye-lim/weather_prediction_app/README.md

 To access the web app, either use the public link at the top of this README document or fork it and follow the steps below to run it locally:

-1. Ensure that **Python 3.10.6** and the required packages listed in requirements.txt are installed
+1. Ensure that `Python 3.10.6` and the required packages listed in requirements.txt are installed

-2. Run the command `pip install -r requirements.txt` to install the necessary packages
+2. Install app requirements.
+    ```bash
+    pip install -r requirements.txt
+    ```

-3. Access the web app locally by running the command `streamlit run app.py` in the root directory
+3. Access the web app locally by running the following commands in the root directory.
+    ```bash
+    streamlit run app.py
+    ```

 ## **Methodology**